austinbenny/boltStressCalculator/docs/source/inputs_file.rst

 inputs.yml (or the inputs YAML file)
 ====================================

 The ``inputs.yml`` file is created to be a user-friendly interface for the calculator.
+This page describes the fields or keys required to make the input file for this calculator.
+An example inputs.yml file is provided in this directory.

 frameofReference
 ----------------